-The Fund's external auditors, KPMG LLP, have full and unrestricted access to the Audit Committee and BCI management.
-KPMG LLP discusses with management and the Committee the results of their audit of the Fund's financial statements and related findings with respect to such audits.
-The Fund is audited by KPMG LLP in accordance with Canadian generally accepted auditing standards.
+BCI's external auditors, KPMG LLP, have full and unrestricted access to the Audit Committee and BCI management.
+KPMG LLP discusses with management and the Committee the results of their audit of the Fund's financial statements and related findings with respect to such audit.
+The financial statements are audited by KPMG LLP in accordance with Canadian generally accepted auditing standards.
 KPMG LLP has performed such tests and other procedures as they considered necessary to express an opinion on the Fund's financial statements.